 Saw Shop Public House, 3825 Main Street, 707-278-0129

 The Saw Shop is a favorite for creative dining options.
-They serve lunch and dinner with a nice patio for outside dining.
-It's also a great place to get dinner to bring back to Camp - they feature a daily special grab-n-skidaddle dinner (usually posted on their Facebook page).
+They serve lunch and dinner with a nice patio for outside dining, noon - 9PM.
+You can also order online on the Saw Shop website for pick-up.
+Facebook page

 What Historical Cemeteries Can I Visit from Clear Lake Campground?